Nasser Al-Khelaifi Named as Most Influential Person in Football

 With this honorary distinction, Nasser Al-Khelaifi, reserved as always, did not labour the point in France Football: "Power for power's sake - the obsessive search for the spotlight - it’s just pure vanity”.

-Cristiano Ronaldo ("he always pushes his limits.
-I admire this relentless drive") and Gianni Infantino stand alongside Nasser Al-Khelaïfi on this influential podium.
+If Cristiano Ronaldo ("he always pushes his limits.
+I admire this relentless drive") and Gianni Infantino stand alongside Nasser Al-Khelaifi on this influential podium.

-Others on the list include major agents (Mendes, Raiola or Zahavi), politicians (Xi Jinping), several players (Messi, Neymar, Sterling, Salah, Mbappé and Rapinoe), coaches (Klopp, Guardiola and Zidane) but also business leaders from Russia, South Korea and Bahrain.

-And even a golden international trophy is on the list, the Ballon d'Or FF, which almost all of the club's 50 members dream of getting close to, directly or indirectly.